qtnc/6pad2/readme.md

 * IN the *main* directory is the code of the main 6pad++ executable.
 * IN *doc* folder, are documentations about the final product and the associated python API.
 This documentation is auto-generated from markdown files using pandoc.
 * In *lib* folder, are python libraries or DLLs, needed for the python 3.4.2 runtime.
-*In *plugins* subfolder, are 6pad++ plugins programmed in python.
-Read each subfolder's readme for more info.
-* In *addons* folder, are 6pad++ extension DLLs programmed in C++, and their associated source code.
+*In *plugins* subfolder, are 6pad++ plugins programmed in python and/or C++ and their associated source code.
 Read each subfolder's readme for more info.
 * IN *extensions* folder, are python extensions; they are completely independent and might be used outside 6pad++.
 Read each subfolder's readme for more info.

 Note 1: 6pad++ binary is compiled with MinGW/GCC 4.8.1 in 32-bit mode.
 If you want to make C++ plugins that can be used seamlessly with the base distribution, you must use that exact same compiler and settings.